astronomer/docs/astro/cli/develop-project.md

 Utility files in the `/dags` directory will not be parsed by Airflow, so you don't need to specify them in `.airflowignore` to prevent parsing.
 If you're using [DAG-only deploys](https://www.astronomer.io/docs/astro/deploy-code#deploy-dags-only) on Astro, changes to this folder are deployed when you run `astro deploy --dags` and do not require rebuilding your Astro project into a Docker image and restarting your Deployment.

-## Add Airflow connections, pools, variables
+## Add Apache Airflow® connections, pools, variables

 Airflow connections connect external applications such as databases and third-party services to Apache Airflow.
 See [Manage connections in Apache Airflow](https://www.astronomer.io/docs/learn/connections#airflow-connection-basics) or [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html).